University of Houston (2008)

-“Since Eric joined the program, we have made two consecutive trips to the JUCO World Series,” said Head Coach Tom Arrington.
+“Since Eric joined the program, we have made three consecutive trips to the JUCO World Series,” said Head Coach Tom Arrington.
 “Eric works closely with Kory in the recruitment of prospective players within the state and region.
 He has a strong contact base of local high school coaches, professional scouts and player agents to draw upon in the search process.
 Weaver will also work closely with myself and Volunteer Assistant Coach Woody Williams in the development and planning of the pitching staff.”

 In addition to coaching the team on the field, Weaver is also the academic coordinator of student-athletes at the North Campus.
 In this role he assesses each student-athlete’s course load, assists in preparing class schedules, develops transfer plans and coordinates a smooth and clean transition to National Collegiate Athletic Association (NCAA) and National Association of Intercollegiate Athletics (NAIA) institutions.

 Weaver graduated from Deer Park High School in 2003, where he was a two- sport standout, earning all-District honors in baseball and football.
 He went on to be a starting pitcher at Alvin Community College, and was voted to the Texas / New Mexico JUCO All-Star game after his freshman year.
 He was the team’s most valuable player in 2006, earning all-Conference recognition.